Explore New Orleans

-Take a ride on the Canal Street Ferry to Historic Algiers or Historic Gretna.
-Either of these ferry rides is a free thing to do in New Orleans that every visitor to the city should take advantage of.
+One free thing to do is to take a ride on the Canal Street Ferry to Historic Algiers.
+The Canal Street ferry ride is a free thing to do in New Orleans that every visitor to the city should take advantage of.

 Visit Historic Algiers Point

-These cemeteries are noted for their unique, above ground tombs required here because the ground water levels make burial impractical in New Orleans.
-As you explore New Orleans there are dozens of cemeteries in the New Orleans area to choose from.
+New Orleans cemeteries are noted for their unique, above ground tombs required here because the ground water levels make burial impractical in New Orleans.
+As you explore New Orleans there are many cemeteries in the New Orleans area to choose from.
 The St. Louis Cemetery #1 is the oldest and most famous.
 It was opened in 1789 and is owned and maintained by the Archdiocese of New Orleans.
 It is 8 blocks from the Mississippi River, on the north side of Basin Street, one block beyond the the French Quarter.
 It is across the street from the Basin Street Information Center and it borders the Iberville housing project that was built over what was formerly Storyville.
-Admission to these cemeteries is FREE!
-However, tours to enhance your visit are available through Save Our Cemeteries
+Admission to these cemeteries is FREE making them another free thing to do in New Orleans!
+However, tours to enhance your visit are available.
+See my Walking Tours page for more info.

 Stroll along the New Orleans Riverfront